dkosmari/devkitpro-autoconf/README.md

 exec autoreconf --install "$@"
 ```

-You should also add `m4` to the source control.
+You should also add your `m4` directory to the source control, so any clones will have the
+exact same macro versions as you.